PradyumnVikram/ml_spring_camp_qg_class/README.md

-# Task 1 - Lattice Physics
+# Task 1 - Quarks and Gluons
-Submission by - Pradyumn Vikram
+Submission by - Pradyumn Vikram (240759)
-Roll no. - 240759